LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 authors:
   - name: Dion J. X. Ho
 	orcid: 0009-0000-5829-5081
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
 affiliations:
  - name: Department of Applied Physics and Applied Mathematics (APAM), Columbia University, USA